kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-o $output_pathname`, saying where to write the kubeconfig.
 This must appear exactly once on the command line.
 - a `kubectl` command line flag, for accessing the hosting cluster.

+### Fetch a log from a central process

+The `kubectl kubestellar get-log` command will fetch the log from one of the central process of kcp or KubeStellar.
+This command requires one positional argument, identifying the process.
+The accepted identifiers are as follows.

+- `kcp`
+- `mailbox-controller`
+- `where-resolver`
+- `placement-translator`

+This command accepts some optional flags, which may appear before and/or after the positional argument.
+The optional flags are as follows.

+- `-h`: print a brief usage message and exit successfully.
+- `-n $lines`: the log is extracted with the Linux `tail` command, and this optional flag will be passed along to `tail` if given; the usual syntax and semantics of the `-n` flag for `tail` apply.
+If not given then `tail` will be told `-n +0` to fetch the whole log.
+- `-f`: tells `tail` to "follow".
+- a `kubectl` command line flag, for accessing the hosting cluster.
+- `-X`: for debugging, `set -x` in the script that implements this command.

 ## KubeStellar platform user commands